-Find or check a Gas Safe registered engineer - You can use our online search or call us on 0800 408 5500 to find a registered engineer in your area.
+- Find a Gas Safe registered engineer - You can use our online search or call us on 0800 408 5500 to find a registered engineer in your area.

-Provide enough ventilation for gas appliances to burn correctly and make sure no air vents or chimneys are blocked.
+- Ensure adequate ventilation - This is essential for gas appliances to burn properly.
+You’ll want to make sure that no air vents or chimneys are blocked.